krxm107/tp/docs/UserGuide.md

 * Cancels the membership of the person at the specified `PERSON_INDEX` in the club at the specified `CLUB_INDEX`.
 * The index refers to the index number shown in the displayed person list & club list accordingly.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The membership **remains valid until the expiry date**.
+This is called **Pending Cancellation** status.
 The membership cannot be renewed but can be reactivated.
+* The Pending Cancellation status will change to Cancelled status when past the expiry date.
 * The membership will not be deleted.
-* To remove the person from the club, use the `remove_from` command.
+* To remove the person from the club, use the `delete_membership` command.

 Examples:
 * `cancel m/1 c/2` Cancels the membership of the 1st person in the 2nd club.